 - If you move your hand too low, your puppy may lie down.

-Help your Cocker to get it right.
-Make it very clear what you want him to do.
-Don't be impatient or get angry when he gets it wrong.
-Just give him a cuddle and try again later.
+Don't be impatient or get angry when your dog gets it wrong, simply give him a cuddle and try again later.

 Practice, Practice, and More Practice!

-When training a puppy it's best not to move on to the next training exercise until you're certain that your Cocker has learned each lesson thoroughly.
+When training a puppy don't be tempted to move on to the next training exercise until you're certain that your Cocker has learned each lesson thoroughly.

-When you decide to remove the use of treats, (you don't want an overweight puppy now do you?) don't forget to continue rewarding him with lots of praise and affection to let him know he's getting it right!
+When you decide to remove the use of treats, (you don't want an overweight puppy now do you?) don't forget to continue rewarding your pet with lots of praise and affection to let him know he's getting it right!

 Ready To Try The Next Obedience Training Command?